voschezang/coding-handbook/goals-planning-strategy.md

+Mission: Why does this organization we exist.
+A long term view.

-Objective = What you want to achieve
+Objective: What you want to achieve in e.g. the next quarter.

-Key Result = That what shows whether you've achieved the objective
+Key Result: That what shows whether you've achieved the objective

-Initiative = An action that will bring you closer to a result
+Initiative: An action that will bring you closer to a result